carolinacraftsites/carolinacraftsites/replit.md

 # Carolina Craft Sites - Marketing Website

 ## Overview
-A professional marketing website for Carolina Craft Sites, a service business that provides custom websites for tradespeople (plumbers, electricians, contractors, etc.).
+A professional marketing website for Carolina Craft Sites, a service business that provides custom websites for small businesses and professionals.
 The site features a modern design with full functionality for collecting customer leads through contact forms and newsletter subscriptions.

 ## Current State
 The application is **production-ready** with the following features fully implemented: